 Continue reading “Seven day yoga retreat in Montefiore”

-Over a year ago, I decided to give up coffee.
+Why Herbal Tea?
+Well over a year ago, I decided to give up coffee.
 This not only meant passing up on a morning ritual with my husband and his beloved Gaggia but it also meant giving up romantic notions of sipping cappuccinos in Italian piazzas.
 On top of this, it abruptly ended my 4pm latte fix and also meant that I no longer had the option of an expresso in lieu of a guilt laden desert.
 And it soon got worse.
 Continue reading “Coffee, Herbal Tea and me”